busstoptaktik/geodesy/ruminations/010-rumination.md

 Hence, `[1..*]` should be `[0..*]`.

-**Second:** Additionally, the data type should probably be a sequence, not an ordered set: The reasonable intention is to model an array-like item, i.e. something that can be read and handled in indexed order.
-An ordered set implies that the material is ordered with respect to some intrinsic property of the elements of the set - which is simple for numerical data in one dimension, but not in two or more (where lexical ordering by dimension may stop the gap, but not in any terribly useful way: For continuous data it is effectively identical to sorting along the first dimension)
+**Second:** Additionally, the data type should probably be a sequence, not an ordered set: The reasonable intention is to model an *array*-like item, i.e. something that can be read and handled in indexed order.
+An ordered *set* implies that the material is ordered with respect to some intrinsic property of the elements of the set - which is simple for numerical data in one dimension, but not in two or more (where lexical ordering by dimension may stop the gap, but not in any terribly useful way: For continuous data it is effectively identical to sorting along the first dimension)

 **Third:** the 19107 `DirectPosition` device, which (as seen from this observer's vantage point), is rather obscure, at least is clear enough to allow one to conclude, that it refers to something entirely and exclusively *spatial*.